InseeFrLab/legacy-onyxia-entrypoint/INSTALL.md

 ### Reverse proxy (Ingress controller)

-Onyxia is currently primarily a web-based application so reverse-proxyfying it is usually needed.
+Onyxia is a web-based application so reverse-proxyfying it is usually needed.
 Onyxia has been primarily tested on [`nginx-ingress`](https://kubernetes.github.io/ingress-nginx/) but any ingress controller should work fine.

 Optional dependencies are [listed below](#dependencies).